zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 cd zonemaster-GUI
 ```

-If you already have a clone, make sure that you start from an update `master`
+If you already have a clone, make sure that you start from an up-to-date `master`
 branch.

 ```